hunterh37/Introduction-to-VisionOS-and-Spatial-Computing/README.md

 ## **Area Mapping**

-VisionOS Builds a 3d model of the user surroundings to enable realistic lighting, shadows, and spatial audio.
+visionOS Builds a 3d model of the user surroundings to enable realistic lighting, shadows, and spatial audio.
 Apps get access to this data without needing access to user cameras, to ensure user privacy